 NOTE: This may be a great opportunity to paint the walls and stain your concrete floor.
 It’ll give your space a fresh, clean, new look.

 3. Sort by putting like items with like items.
-As you pull things out of the garage, gather all your sporting equipment together in one spot, then your tools, lawn gear, camping gear, decorations and so on.
+As you pull things out of the garage, gather all of your sporting equipment together in one spot, then your tools, lawn gear, camping gear, decorations and so on.
 You can even get down to the itty bitty nails and screws…sort these out as well (this might be a good task for an older child to do for you).
-Sorting like items with like items may seem like a “no-brainer” but it is a key step in the organization process not only when your sorting but when putting things back into their established zones.
+Sorting like items with like items may seem like a “no-brainer” but it is a key step in the organization process not only when you are sorting but when putting things back into their established zones.

 4. Start purging!
 Be ruthless in this step.
 Try to commit to getting rid of 50% of the stuff in your space.
 Even if you don’t get rid of that much, making the effort will go a long way.
 To purge, start by making four piles: keep, donate, trash, recycle.
 As you purge, place each item into its respective category.
 Get rid of anything that is broken or things you haven’t used in over a year.
 Return items that don’t belong to you or belong somewhere else other than the garage.
 Get rid of duplicates.
 How many hammers, screws, brooms, basketballs, bats and rakes do you really need?
 If you’re having trouble getting rid of stuff remember to ask yourself these questions: Do I love it?
 Do I use it?
 Have I used it in the last year?
 Do I really need it?
 If not…put them in the donate, trash or recycle piles.
 Donating items is a wonderful thing because you’re giving someone else the chance to enjoy and appreciate your items.